 The WDC Scottish Dolphin Centre is located near the mouth of the Spey River, this can be a good place to see the dolphins, and there is a nice walk to the Spey Viaduct.
 The centre has a small cafe and toilet facilities.

 Seals frequent Buckie, Portgordon and Lossiemouth; I feel the best place to see them is in Portgordon.
 At low tide, you will see them basking on the beach with their pups.
 You can read more about them in my moray seals article.

 The lovely town of Forres is in west Moray and is a sweet picturesque town with a lot of local history.
 The expansive Grant Park is beautiful and begins a forested walk to Nelson's Tower, a monument to the famous Admiral Lord Nelson.
 It's a great walk to the tower, and if you're lucky, you will see red squirrels jumping from the trees.

 Sueno's Stone is also located in Forres, an 1100-year-old ancient stone monolith - one of Scotland's finest examples of Pictish carvings and called "The most remarkable sculptured monument in Britain" by many scholars.
 Check out the Mosset Tavern for food and drinks.

 The ruin of Kinloss Abbey is a short distance away from neighbouring Kinloss and is worth a visit if you're in the Forres area.

 Visit Knockando Woolmill

-If you are interested in the past industries in Moray, Knockando Woolmill is a nice place to visit.
-Dating from the 18th century it is a historic woolmill near Aberlour with a number of buildings containing historic machinery that is still operational.
-Knockando Woolmill produce their own unique tartan, designed by John B Gillespie in 2010.
-The self guided tour is very interesting and offers a glimpse into Moray's past.
+If you are interested in past industries in Moray, Knockando Woolmill is a nice place to visit.
+Dating from the 18th century, it is a historic wool mill near Aberlour with a number of buildings containing historic machinery that is still operational.
+Knockando Woolmill produces its own unique tartan, designed by John B Gillespie in 2010.
+The self-guided tour is very interesting and offers a glimpse into Moray's past.

 Standout features include: